cicsdev/cics-java-liberty-springboot-jdbc/README.md

    - Right-click `cics-java-liberty-springboot-jdbc` → Run As → Gradle Build (or Maven Build)
    - Goals: `clean build` (Gradle) or `clean package` (Maven)

-**Tip:** If switching between Gradle and Maven in Eclipse, you may need to manually remove duplicate "Project Dependencies" entries from the build path.
+**Tip:** If switching between Gradle and Maven in Eclipse, you may need to remove duplicate "Project Dependencies" entries from the build path.

 ---